-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash.
-The Company's cash is held at a major Canadian bank.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, other receivables and note receivable.
+The Company's cash and cash equivalents is held at a major Canadian bank.
 The Company regularly monitors the credit risk exposure and takes steps to mitigate the likelihood of these exposures resulting in actual loss.